Article 102 of the Treaty on the Functioning of the European Union: Actual competitors

 Whilst important, Richard Whish acknowledges that, the market share figures are, 'simply a proxy for market power, and cannot be determinative in themselves'.
 Following Paragraph 12 of the commission's guidance, potential competitors and countervailing buying power must also be considered.

 Potential competitors

 Paragraph 16 of the commission's guidance emphasises that the commission will consider the potential impact of entry by new customers onto the market as well as the expansion of existing competitors.
-In doing so, the Commission must consider whether the entry to the market, or expansion within the market, (or threat to), is 'likely, timely and sufficient' enough for the undertaking to change its behaviour.
+In doing so, the Commission must consider whether the entry to the market, or expansion within the market, (or threat to), is 'likely, timely and sufficient' for the undertaking to change its behaviour.